ks1686/Machine-Vision-Project/README.md

-# 3D Face Modeling Pipeline (MediaPipe + OpenCV)
+# 3D Face Modeling & Authentication Pipeline (MediaPipe + OpenCV)

 ## Overview

-This repository generates a full 3D textured model of a user's face using standard webcams.
+This repository implements face authentication using **only standard RGB webcams** - no specialized depth sensors required.
-It captures multiple angles, averages the results, and builds a textured 3D mesh for visualization or export.
+It generates a full 3D textured model of a user's face by capturing multiple angles, averaging the results, and building a textured 3D mesh.
+The system then authenticates users against their registered models using MediaPipe's 478-point facial landmark detection.

+**Key Feature**: Achieves face recognition and pose-aware authentication using commodity hardware (any RGB camera), demonstrating that specialized depth sensors like Apple's TrueDepth are not necessary for effective facial authentication.

 ---